seabasschang/hello_world/README.md

-# A most excellent Read Me file
+# This ReadMe file tells the reader about the adventures of young man Husain Altaraif

-Here you may some day find the answers to all the questions in the universe!
+Husain spent his Thanksgiving break reading about computer science and eating cheese.